Bergen County NJ Asset Division Lawyer

 Consult a Saddle River NJ Property Division Divorce Attorney for Answers

 When you are dealing with divorce, it is understandable to be concerned about your financial future.
 Having questions about marital property and how your assets will be divided can be intimidating and extremely stressful.
-At The Elfant Rickett Law Firm, you will find a seasoned divorce attorney with the knowledge and skill to protect you and your assets.
+At Elfant Rickett Law Firm LLC, you will find a seasoned divorce attorney with the knowledge and skill to protect you and your assets.
 Contact our offices in Hackensack today by calling 201.968.5700 and schedule an appointment to discuss your unique case with a New Jersey asset division lawyer.
 We assist clients in Bergen County, Passaic County, Essex County, and throughout New Jersey.